Byteology-LLC/ZapierDemo/part2/readme.md

 You should get the email formatted just the way you want it into whatever email address you had attached to that user.
 ![test email in outlook](images/outlook_test_email.png)

-Tweak the action however you see fit, and when you are satisified with the results press the "Publish Zap" button to make it live.
+Tweak the action however you see fit, and when you are satisfied with the results press the "Publish Zap" button to make it live.
 ![publish zap prompt](images/zapier_publish_zap.png)

 ## The Real test